getty-zig/getty.so/docs/getting-started/guide/deserializers.md

 1. A [`getty.Deserializer`](https://docs.getty.so/#root;Deserializer) deserializes
     values from a data format into Getty's data model.

-2.  `Context` is a namespace that owns the method implementations passed to the `methods` parameter.
+2.  `Context` is the namespace that owns the method implementations passed to the `methods` parameter.

     Usually, this is the type implementing
     [`getty.Deserializer`](https://docs.getty.so/#root;Deserializer) or a